nylas/nylas-python/README.md

 3. She is redirected to a callback URL of your own, along with an access code
 4. You use this access code to get an authorization token to the API

-For more information about authenticating with Nilas, visit the [Developer Documentation](https://www.nilas.com/docs/gettingstarted-hosted#authenticating).
+For more information about authenticating with Nylas, visit the [Developer Documentation](https://www.nylas.com/docs/gettingstarted-hosted#authenticating).

-In practice, the Nilas REST API client simplifies this down to two steps.
+In practice, the Nylas REST API client simplifies this down to two steps.

-**Step 1: Redirect the user to Inbox:**
+**Step 1: Redirect the user to Nylas:**

 ```python
 from flask import Flask, session, request, redirect, Response